MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 What To Do In Exception Handlers?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For all hardfault handlers, the following information are available and must be printed:
+For all hardfault handlers, the following data are available and must be printed:

 * Name and value of all registers available
 * Name of the handler